SilviadelPiano/University-Projects/README.md

 *Taught by Prof. Fabio Patrizi*

 In this course we were taught the basic theory and techniques of machine learning.
-We had to deliver two homeworks: in the first one, we had to work on malware detection using different classifiers (), while in the second one we did image classification comparing LeNet and AlexNet neural networks models.
-Both the classifiers were compared using the metrics of precision, recall and accuracy, considering the overall performance.
+We had to deliver two homeworks: in the first one, we had to work on malware detection using different classifiers (Multinomial Naive Bayes, Support Vector Machine with kernel method, Decision Tree, Random Forest), while in the second one we did image classification comparing LeNet and AlexNet neural networks models.
+Both the classifiers and the neural networks were compared using the metrics of precision, recall, F1-score and accuracy, considering the overall performance.

 These are the Jupyter notebooks with the code:
 - [Homwork 1 notebook](https://github.com/SilviadelPiano/University-Projects/blob/main/Homework1.ipynb)